Supported playgroups for parents and children

 Boddy and Cartmel (2011) further outlined some techniques that can be used to encourage children's participation in evaluations, including:

-- visual methods - for example, drawing, cartoons, collective drawings, photography;
+- visual methods - e.g., drawing, cartoons, collective drawings, photography;

-- verbal methods (used cautiously with children under 5) - for example, individual or group interviews, answering questionnaires.
+- verbal methods (used cautiously with children under 5) - e.g., individual or group interviews, answering questionnaires.

 It is important that outcomes for playgroups are realistic.
 For example, playgroups are more likely to have an impact in terms of increasing social support and understanding of child development than improving child and family wellbeing overall (unless they are a component of a broader intervention).
 This will help evaluations to be focused on what can realistically be impacted by the playgroup model.
 The need to minimise the burden of data collection can also be offset by utilising existing data already collected by facilitators (Dadich & Spooner, 2008).

 Supported playgroups have been operating for many years in Australia, despite the absence of strong empirical evidence for their effectiveness in supporting vulnerable families (Berthelsen et al., 2012).
+Although there is limited research into community playgroups and who attends them, recent evidence suggests some families may be hesitant to attend, indicating that there may be a particular need for supported playgroups to support those families.
 While supported playgroups have been shown to deliver some benefits to parents and children, particularly in relation to social support and learning, the evidence base is limited, particularly in relation to how supported playgroup contributes to early childhood development.
+This makes it difficult to draw many conclusions regarding their effectiveness.

 Some aspects of supported playgroups appear problematic and warrant further research, in particular the model for transitioning parents out of supported playgroups once the funding for the family or playgroup ceases; the ways in which facilitators can better support families in transitioning out of a supported playgroup; and the effectiveness of supported playgroups in connecting families with other services in the community.